 Wasabi?
 Pass the spicy tuna rolls!

-In other words, Protandim is a fucking dumpster fire.
+In other words, Protandim seems like a total dumpster fire.

 In 2017, Lifevantage was served with a warning letter by the FDA for claiming that Protandim can treat certain diseases.
 They were supposed to remove all of those claims, and they did.
 But the livelihood of the product depends on its supposed efficacy in improving health and decreasing risk for disease, and therefore, the company’s marketing still implies that Protandim can have an effect on those things.

-Protandim makes a lot of claims that it can’t support.
-It uses scientific jargon to convince potential customers that the company knows its shit, but it seems like a total fucking scam…they’re selling supplements that human research doesn’t back up.
+Lifevantage and Protandim seem to make a lot of claims that they can’t support.
+They uses scientific jargon supposedly to convince potential customers that the company knows its stuff, but it seems like a total scam…they’re selling supplements that human research doesn’t back up.